 In the first lines of ‘‘To me, fair friend, you never can be old’ the speaker addresses the Fair Youth to whom this poem and many others are dedicated.
 He tells this young man that despite the time that might’ve passed since they met that he looks no older.
 He cannot, in the speaker’s eyes, ever age.
 The Fair Youth is just as beautiful as he was when they first knew one another.
 He is thinking specifically about the young man’s eyes.

-Since the first time they met, three “cold” winters have past and three prideful summers.
+Since the first time they met, three “cold” winters have passed and three prideful summers.

 Three beauteous springs to yellow autumn turned

 In process of the seasons have I seen,

 Three April perfumes in three hot Junes burned,

 Since first I saw you fresh, which yet are green.

 The next quatrain adds that their time together has also seen “Three beauteous springs” that became “yellow autumn[s]”.
 They have been together through three Aprils, which smelled of blooming flowers, and “three hot Junes” that burned under the summer sun.
 The first time he saw this young man he was “fresh” and he still appears that way.
 The word “green” in this line refers to youth as if a fruit has not quite ripened.